-Sustainable Futures: Part Two explores the ways environmental management professionals develop and implement environmental strategy and action plans to secure the environment for the future.
+Sustainable Futures: Exploring the ways environmental management professionals develop and implement environmental strategy and action plans to secure the environment for the future.

 RMIT’s urban and environmental management expert Associate Professor Marco Amati sheds light on the great work being done both locally and globally in this area.